Oslandia/docker-qgis/exec/README.md

 ## Build the image

 There are actually two Dockerfiles: `Dockerfile` and `Dockerfile-official`.
-When `Dockerfile-official` is used the official QGIS packages from `http://qgis.org/debian/` are used.
+When `Dockerfile-official` is used official QGIS packages from http://qgis.org/debian/ are used.
 When using `Dockerfile` local packages (generated using a `qgis-build` container) are used.

 Build the image using official QGIS packages: